ziggythehamster/ignitionserver/docs/readme.txt

 3. Installation

 ignitionServer should have come with an installer.
-There are two versions of the installer, one for Windows 9x and one for Windows NT.
-The Windows 9x installer will install on NT systems, but the ignitionServer Monitor will not be installed.
-The Windows NT installer will ONLY work on NT systems, because the ignitionServer Monitor uses critical NT system calls.

-Windows 9x includes: Windows 95, Windows 98, Windows 98 SE, and Windows Millenium Edition Windows NT includes: Windows NT 4, Windows 2000, Windows XP, and Windows Server 2003
+This installer runs on Windows 95, 98, Me, 2000, XP, and 2003.
+(NOTE: the ignitionServer Monitor runs on all platforms now!)

 This _might_ run under UNIX/Linux with Wine, but you will have to play with it yourself (i.e. do not post to the support tracker; WE CAN NOT HELP YOU!)

+After installing ignitionServer, you will need to configure it.
+To do this, browse to where you installed ignitionServer and open ircx.conf in Notepad.
+To change the Message of the Day, edit ircx.motd in Notepad.

 Remember to disable X:DIE in your ircx.conf file.
 Failure to do so WILL result in messages like "server misconfigured".
 This is a safety measure, so people don't just use default installs, which